anilpiparaiya/anilpiparaiya/README.md

 ## Interests

 - Interested in C++, JavaScript & Python.
-Recent focus on full stack.
+Recent focus on full stack Software Development.
 - Currently learning Data Science and Machine Learning.
 - Reading more about Quant and HFTs.